-A creamy Potato Mushroom Soup recipe reminiscent of a rich chowder but made with whole food plant based ingredients that are nutritious and good for you.
+A creamy Potato Mushroom Soup recipe reminiscent of a rich chowder but made with whole food plant based ingredients that are nutritious, healthy and good for you.
 Vegan, dairy-free and gluten-free!

 Can this Soup Be Prepped Ahead of Time ?

-Absolutely yes!
-As a matter of fact i always argue that both soups and stews are best the next day after the flavors have had a chance to marry overnight in the fridge.
+Absolutely!
+As a matter of fact i always argue that both soups and stews are best the next day after the flavors have had a chance to marry.
 They also make great freezer meals, so feel free to make a double batch and freeze for a cold rainy or snowy day.
-You should also try this vegan clam chowder, broccoli potato soup, vegan cream of mushroom soup and the best ever plant based Zuppa Toscana.

 Potato Mushroom Soup